I took some time off this week from making letters onscreen to make some on walls!

 … and brushed in the details.

-For the more detailed signage we painted yellow first, then covered the yellow areas with painter’s tape.
+For the more detailed signage we painted yellow first, then covered the areas we wanted to remain yellow with painter’s tape.

-We then painted blue on top, and pulled the tape off to reveal the yellow.
+We then painted blue on top, and once it dried, pulled the tape off to reveal the yellow underneath.

-Working in the physical world was a fun change of pace, but challenging — those bumpy stucco walls are difficult to paint sharp edges on!
-And of course there’s no undo…
+Working in the physical world was a fun change of pace, but challenging!
+The bumpy stucco walls are sure difficult to paint sharp edges on.
+And unfortunately there’s no undo command…